Chandrakamal123/Real-time-Logger--OS-Kernel-Telemetry-HUD-v1.0-/README.md

 Recently upgraded to a **Unified Control Center** with dynamic thread management, allowing seamless switching between different forensic lenses without crashing the kernel hooks.

+## 💡 Why I Built This (The Motivation)

+When you build an IoT project or a mechanical device, you can physically see how it works.
+You can watch the gears turn, trace the wires, and measure the voltage across a circuit.
+Hardware is tangible and honest.

+But software—especially at the Operating System level—is treated like a black box.
+When you double-click an app or create a new folder, it just *happens* instantly on your screen as if by magic.

+**I don't like magic.
+I wanted to see the digital gears turning.**

+I built this God-View HUD because I have the exact same curiosity for software architecture that I do for physical machines.
+I wanted to rip the lid off the Windows OS and watch the Kernel think in real-time.
+This project is my way of making the invisible, backend mechanics of a computer just as visible, raw, and understandable as a mechanical engine.

 ## 🚀 Features

 ### 1. 🎛️ Unified God View Architecture